MirayXS/ZannaSkull/README.md

-## Ma ciao sono Hisako il miglior cheater in zona!
+## Hi I'm Hisako the best cheater in the area!
 <div align="center">
   <a href="https://github.com/ZannaSkull">